jamisonorton/startup/README.md

 ## Startup Service

 I added some express logic for calling the api.
 Remember when using a .env file to not have random spaces next to the string and = sign.
 So it should be NAME=string not NAME = string.
 Also connecting to the mongodb you can use 2 methods.
 First the URI that they give you can add the database that you want to connect to before the first ? or you can add another variable just for the database name.

+## Startup Login

+Copied and pasted most of the logic for loggin in.
+I needed to add some functions in my login and register page to fetch those apis.
+Encountered a 502 error that I still need to debug.